Kai Deng K80 quadcopter – The first cheap drone which claims to have obstacle avoidance feature

 Frankly, when I firstly watched the promo video of this Kaideng K80 Pantonma drone I was a bit skeptical regarding all its amazing features.
 Especially the obstacle avoidance feature seemed to be the less credible for such a cheap toy.
 In order to discover the real capabilities of this quad-copter I decided to test and review the KD K80 quadcopter by myself.

-The Kai Deng K80 quad was announced in two colors, blue and gold, and with 6 different type of cameras:
+The Kai Deng K80 quad was announced in two colors, blue and gold, and with 6 different types of cameras:

 - 0.3mp VGA /480p camera;